hashicorp/terraform-provider-azurerm/website/docs/r/policy_virtual_machine_configuration_assignment.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Policy Virtual Machine Configuration Assignment.

+A `configuration` block exports the following:

+* `content_hash` - The content hash for the Guest Configuration package.

+* `content_uri` - The content URI where the Guest Configuration package is stored.

 ## Timeouts